Charles S. Farnsworth: Military career

-Among his fellow classmates there included several general officers of the future, such as Charles Gerhardt, Mark L. Hersey, Nathaniel Fish McClure, Michael Joseph Lenihan, Herman Hall, William Weigel, Ernest Hinds, Ulysses G. McAlexander, James Theodore Dean, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade and Edmund Wittenmyer.
+Among his classmates there included several general officers of the future, such as Charles Gerhardt, Mark L. Hersey, Nathaniel Fish McClure, Michael Joseph Lenihan, Herman Hall, William Weigel, Ernest Hinds, Ulysses G. McAlexander, James Theodore Dean, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade, William C. Rivers, and Edmund Wittenmyer.

 After graduating, Farnsworth was sent to various posts in the Great Plains.
 He was stationed at Fort Sisseton in South Dakota, Fort Shaw in Montana, and Fort Buford in North Dakota.
 In 1893 he became Professor of Military Science and Tactics at the University of North Dakota.
 In addition to his teaching job, Farnsworth was also head coach of the school's football team from 1895 to 1896.

 During the Spanish–American War, Farnsworth served as a quartermaster in Cuba and was an aide to Adna Chaffee.

 After the war, Farnsworth was sent to Alaska where he founded and constructed Fort Gibbon.
 He was then sent to the Philippines where he founded and built Fort William McKinley.
 He also expanded the cantonments at the Presidio of San Francisco.

 In 1909, he attended the U.S. Army Command and General Staff School.
 He graduated from the U.S. Army War College in 1916.

 During the Pancho Villa Expedition into Mexico, Farnsworth served as a battalion commander and supply base commander.

 Farnsworth was the commandant of the U.S. Army Infantry Training School at Fort Sill shortly after the American entry into World War I in April 1917.
 He then commanded the 159th Infantry Brigade, part of the 80th Infantry Division, at Camp Lee, Virginia.
 In 1918, Farnsworth was promoted to major general and placed in command of the 37th Infantry Division of the Ohio Army National Guard.
 Dana T. Merrill was the division's chief of staff.
 He brought the division to the Western Front, where it participated in the Battle of Saint-Mihiel and the Meuse–Argonne offensive.

 For his service during World War I, Farnsworth received the Army Distinguished Service Medal and the Silver Star medal.
 The citation for his Army DSM reads:

 While the Silver Star citation reads as follows:

 He also received the Croix de Guerre with Palm and the Legion of Honor from France.
 From Belgium, he received the Order of Léopold.

 After World War I, he commanded Camp Bowie, Texas before being ordered to Fort Benning, Georgia.
 There, Farnsworth organized the U.S. Army Infantry School and served as its first commandant.
 In July 1920, Farnsworth became Chief of Infantry.
 He served in that position until his retirement in 1925.
 As Chief of Infantry, Farnsworth traveled around the country inspecting reserve units and R.O.T.C. programs.
 He also reviewed reports by junior officers George S. Patton and Dwight D. Eisenhower on infantry tactics and the use of armor.
 Farnsworth dismissed both reports and retired from the army on March 27, 1925.